avrbanac/OpenGLPlayground/README.md

 ## Current version

-Application is currently under construction.
-Target version for something that works is 1.0.0.
+~Application is currently under construction.
+Target version for something that works is 1.0.0.~

+Application is currently in version 1.0.0.

 LWJGL library used for this project is in version 3.